 For months, the question of whether 5-star freshman Michael Porter Jr. would be able to return to the basketball court has been, without a close second, the most hotly debated topic among Missouri fans.

 Despite an initial diagnosis that claimed Porter’s back surgery “likely” would cost him the season, rumors quickly swirled that that timetable was a bit pessimistic — rumors fueled by Porter himself.
-But still, for much of this season, Missouri fans had little more to go on than optimism — not the easiest thing for that fan base — and message board postings from people who claimed to know a guy that had Porter’s surgery and it was, like, not as big a deal as everyone was making it out to be, man.
+But still, for much of this season, Missouri fans had little more to go on than optimism — not the easiest thing for that fan base — and message board postings from people who claimed to know a guy who had Porter’s surgery and it was, like, not as big a deal as everyone was making it out to be, man.

-The past few weeks of the Porter saga, however, have steered away from outright speculation and something closer to actual information.
+The last few weeks of the Porter saga, however, have steered away from outright speculation and something closer to actual information.
 After ESPN’s Dick Vitale talked about Porter dunking prior to the Tigers’ game at Ole Miss in early February, there’s been an avalanche of information suggesting Porter’s return is actually imminent, rather than the far-off hope Missouri fans have clinged to for most of the season.

 On Friday, that culminated in coach Cuonzo Martin’s meeting with the media, in which Martin stated that Porter will meet on Thursday in Dallas with the doctor who performed his surgery, ostensibly to get cleared to return to practice with the team.
 That likely would rule out the Tigers’ trip to Kentucky for Porter’s official return, but assuming he does get the go-ahead, perhaps we could see him on the court Feb.
 27 at Vanderbilt, or, conservatively, in the Tigers’ final regular-season game, against Arkansas at home on March 3.